IanHo2019/DID_Handbook/README.md

 ### Doubly Robust Estimator for DID
 [Callaway & Sant'Anna (2021)](https://doi.org/10.1016/j.jeconom.2020.12.001) pay a particular attention to the disaggregated causal parameter --- the average treatment effect for group $g$ at time $t$, where a "group" is defined by the time period when units are first treated.
-They name this parameter as "**group-time average treatment effect**" and propose three different types of DID estimators to estimate it:
+They name this parameter as "**group-time average treatment effect**", denoted by $ATT(g,t)$, and propose three different types of DID estimators to estimate it:
   * outcome regression (OR);
   * inverse probability weighting (IPW);
   * doubly robust (DR).